HackIllinois/blog/_posts/2018-05-19-hackillinois-2018-recap.markdown

 ![opening ceremony](/assets/article_images/hackillinois-2018-recap/ceremony.jpg "HackIllinois 2018 kicks off!")

 With the focus on open source at HackIllinois, attendees spent the weekend learning about and building out new open source features and tools that tackled issues in many different fields.
 HackIllinois kicked off with panels on Web/Data and Systems/Miscellaneous after the Opening Ceremony.
-Mentors presented some of the projects students could join, after which students joined groups they were interested in.
+Mentors presented their projects, after which students joined groups they were interested in.

 ![panel](/assets/article_images/hackillinois-2018-recap/panel.jpg "Mentors talk about open source at the Web/Data panel")